How to Access Property Records in Oregon

 Oregon's average effective property tax rate is 0.82%, but it varies from county to county.
 The average homeowner pays about $1,786.74 each year.

-Tax records in Oregon usually contain the following information:
+Property tax records in Oregon usually contain the following information:

 - Tax Exemptions - The document will include any exemptions or tax relief applying to the property.